floookay/barnacle/readme.md

 - sandwich mount
 - exchangable core pieces

-The case was designed with FreeCAD 0.21.2
+The case files were designed with FreeCAD 0.21.2

 ## firmware